Skeet shooting: Olympic skeet

 Olympic and international skeet is one of the ISSF shooting events.
 It has had Olympic status since 1968, and, until 1992, was open to both sexes.
-After that year, all ISSF events have been open to only one sex, and so women were disallowed to compete in the Olympic skeet competitions.
-This was controversial because the 1992 Olympic Champion was a woman, Zhang Shan of China.
-However, women had their own World Championships, and in 2000, a female skeet event was introduced to the Olympic program.
+After that year, all ISSF events have been open to men only, and so women were disallowed to compete in the Olympic skeet competitions in 1996.
+This was controversial because the 1992 Olympic Champion, Zhang Shan of China, was a woman.
+However, women continued to have their own World Championships, and in 2000, a separate women's skeet event was introduced to the Olympic program.

 In Olympic skeet, there is a random delay of between 0 and 3 seconds after the shooter has called for the target.
 Also, the shooter must hold his gun so that the buttstock is at mid-torso level until the target appears.

 Another difference with American skeet is that the sequence to complete the 25 targets in a round of Olympic skeet requires shooters to shoot at doubles, not only in stations 1, 2, 6, and 7, as in American skeet, but also on 3, 4, and 5.
 This includes a reverse double (low house first) on station 4.
 This last double was introduced in the sequence starting in 2005.

-With her bronze in women's skeet shooting at the 2016 Rio Olympic games, Kim Rhode became the first American to medal in 6 successive Olympic games.
+With her bronze in women's skeet shooting at the 2016 Rio Olympic games, Kim Rhode became the first American to medal at six successive Olympic games.
 Her prior Olympic medals were for trap shooting in 1996, 2000 and 2004 and for skeet shooting in 2008 and 2012.